-Improved safety for roadside workers is the the goal of a new law in BC as of Jan 1, 2015.
+Improved safety for roadside workers is the the goal of a new law in B.C. as of January 1, 2015.

 Drivers are now required to slow down and move over for all vehicles with flashing lights — be they red, blue, or yellow.